meghavx/code-editor/README.md

 # CODE-IT
-An online code-editor web app that allows the user to write, edit, and execute code in C/C++, Java, and Python programming languages.
+An online code-editor web app using which the user can write/edit and execute code in a programming language of their choice.

 ## How to run: